SyncfusionExamples/How-to-Export-Chart-as-Image-in-WinUI-Chart/README.md

   }
  ```

-**Note:** By default, the chart background is transparent in both light and dark themes.
-You can customize this background by setting the **Background** property on the chart if needed.
-The exported image will have a transparent background unless you explicitly set it to a color.
+**Note:** The Chart background is transparent.
+In JPEG format, RenderTargetBitmap converts it to a black background.

 **Chart output**